ledongthuc/example/relay/README.md

 # Relay guide notes

-Relay is a electrical switch, that used to turn on/off the current by electrical signal.
+Relay is an electrical switch that used to turn on/off the current by electrical signal.
 Relay is also used to control a circuit by a low-power signal (with complete electrical isolation between control and controlled circuits).

 ![relay](images/relay_image1.jpg "relay")
 ![relay](images/relay_image2.jpg "relay")